exaspace/kafkawait/README.md

 [![Build Status](https://travis-ci.org/exaspace/kafkawait.svg?branch=master)](https://travis-ci.org/exaspace/kafkawait)

-Simple Java library to overlay synchronous request-response behaviour on top of Kafka for applications that must wait for a "response" message to arrive on one or more Kafka topics before doing something.
+Tiny Java library to provide synchronous request-response behaviour on top of Kafka for applications that must publish a Kafka "request" message and then await a Kafka "response" message.

-One common use case is providing an HTTP service at the boundary of an event driven Kafka architecture (i.e. your HTTP request triggers asynchronous event processing in Kafka and you need to wait for the ultimate result of this computation to arrive on some "response" Kafka topic, using this data to complete the HTTP response).
+A common use case for this is providing an HTTP service at the boundary of an event driven Kafka architecture (i.e. an HTTP request triggers asynchronous event processing mediated via Kafka and you need to wait for the ultimate result of this computation to arrive on some "response" Kafka topic, using this data to complete the HTTP response).